D-Antonelli/markdown-previewer/README.md

 :nail_care: Using [styled components](https://styled-components.com/), upgraded project with dark mode.

 :scissors: Introduced copy to clipboard and delete options to the text editor.

+:arrows_counterclockwise: Retrieve theme settings in user's next visit to app or reload the page.